ff6347/gestalten-in-code/.github/CONTRIBUTING.md

 - repeat
 - typography

+Within these folders are subfolders for the different frameworks (processing, p5js, basiljs,…).

 Possible additional sub-categories are added as tags.
 You also can add tags for the different laws of gestalt:

 - "Law of Causality"